Rombur/VIBE/README.md

-* The core folder contains the Dockerfile used to build an image of [VIBE](http://batterysim.org/vibe).
+* The `core` folder contains the Dockerfile used to build an image of [VIBE](http://batterysim.org/vibe).
-* The remote folder contains a Dockerfile that adds ssh support to the previous image.
+* The `remote` folder sets up VIBE to be launched remotely via SSH.

 It is however not necessary to build VIBE's image since it can be pulled using:
 ```bash